 Looking at the progress of Medium-term Business Plan 2023, we were able to achieve our quantitative targets as well as record-high profits (on a consolidated basis) in fiscal 2022, as we did in fiscal 2021.
-However, we recognize that we are still only halfway to achieving our qualitative targets, namely "creating added value in the New Normal" and "evolving into a group that pursues excellence even packaging paper such as containerboard has remained strong due to the growth of e-commerce.
-Furthermore, companies are facing growing expectations to address environmental issues that impact society globally, such as climate change, biodiversity, and plastic waste.
-Industrial structures are also rapidly changing due to the emergence of new values.
+However, we recognize that we are still only halfway to achieving our qualitative targets, namely "creating added value in the New Normal" and "evolving into a group that pursues excellence even beyond the paper industry," as stated in Medium-term Business Plan 2023.